 Me.Decoded is dedicated to the promotion of Neurodiversity - by bringing together Neurodivergent people saying "this is me, and this is how I work" and allies committed to embracing Neurodiversity.

-I chose the name Me.Decoded. because I believe that at the heart of Neurodiversity are individuals and the understanding of the individual.
+The name Me.Decoded. was chose because we believe that at the heart of Neurodiversity are individuals and the understanding of the individual.

 a singular person - where each path to Neurodiversity begins